-If your student is going to need loans for college, it pays to know what’s available.
+If your student is going to need loans for college, it pays to know what’s available in federal and private student loans.
 As of 2016, two-thirds of college graduates had debt when they left school, with an average of $35,000.

 When you are looking for student loans, there is a dizzying array of options.
 Broadly, there are federal loans from the government, and private loans through banks and other lenders.
 Within each category are a variety of loan types, each with their own pros and cons.